Yamato-Security/suzaku/README.md

 # Twitter

-You can recieve the latest news about Suzaku, rule updates, other Yamato Security tools, etc... by following us on Twitter at [@SecurityYamato](https://twitter.com/SecurityYamato).
+You can receive the latest news about Suzaku, rule updates, other Yamato Security tools, etc... by following us on Twitter at [@SecurityYamato](https://twitter.com/SecurityYamato).